manuel-serrano/hiphop/README.md

 (see Installation chapter).
 The easiest way to install it is when using `npm`.
 For that system, the installation is:

-Until HipHop reaches a stable state (which is expected to happen in 2024), use the following to install it.
+Until HipHop is released as an "official" npm package, use the following to install it.

 ```shell
 npm install https://www-sop.inria.fr/members/Manuel.Serrano/software/npmx/hiphop.tgz
 ```

-When HipHop is officially released in 2024, the installation procedure is:
+When HipHop is officially released, the installation procedure is:

 ```shell
 npm install @hop/hiphop